pIlIp-d/PDF-Compressor/README.md

 * console output at compression stage isn't chronological (because of multiprocessing)

 * sometimes KeyboardInterrupt only works if currently not in Crunch compression process

-* Linux and macOS aren't tested enough, and it's not very easy to install it with all the packages

 # Software License Agreements
 **PDF-Compressor** https://github.com/pIlIp-d/PDF-Compressor <br>